HL7/PDDI-CDS/pages/_includes/start.md

 ### <span style="color:silver"> 4.3.1 </span> PlanDefinition
 {:.no_toc}

 In the FHIR resource [workflow](https://www.hl7.org/fhir/workflow.html), the PlanDefinition resource is categorized as a definition.
 Resources in this category define an action that can occur with a patient.
-There are three main elements of the `PlanDefinition` that are used for the PDDI CDS instances.
+There are four main elements of the `PlanDefinition` that are used for the PDDI CDS instances.
 These elements include `TriggerDefinition,` `Condition,` `DynamicValue,` and `Action.`

 ##### TriggerDefinition
 {:.no_toc}